Jayaprasanna012/Neural-Network/README.md

 ## How to Run the Project

-1.First clone the repository by open your command prompt in Windows or Mac/Linux.
+* Step 1: First clone the repository by open your command prompt in Windows or Mac/Linux.
-Use the git clone command to download the project files to your computer.
+* Step 2: Use the git clone command to download the project files to your computer.
-2.A folder will be created on your system with all the project files.
+* Step 3: A folder will be created on your system with all the project files.
-3.Then Open Jupyter Notebook and follow the steps below:
+* Step 4: Then Open Jupyter Notebook and follow the steps below:
   a.
 Launch Jupyter Notebook via Anaconda Navigator or search for it directly.
   b.
 Navigate to the folder where you saved the project files.
   c.
 Open the 100931720-DATA1200-Assignment4.ipynb file to start running the code.
-4. After that Run the Code by following the steps below:
+* Step 5: After that Run the Code by following the steps below:
   a.
 Click on a code cell in the notebook.
   b.
 Press Shift + Enter or click the Run button in the toolbar.
   c.
 Repeat this for all cells in order.